Photographing Decorations In The Snow On Huangshan, China

 Wandering along a step mountain path in dull, grey light I suddenly came across this welcoming scene on Huangshan (i.e., Yellow Mountain) in Eastern China.

 In China red is a most auspicious color.
-Considered a lucky color, China Red or Vermilion is symbolic for good fortune.
+Considered a lucky color, China Red or Vermilion is symbolic of good fortune.

 Exploring The Harmony Of Opposites

 I find it interesting that the colors black and white which, together with the color grey, are balanced quite equally throughout this scene.

 In Chinese culture black and white, placed together, symbolize the harmony of opposites expressed as Yin and Yang.

 The photo at the top of this post was a very straightforward image to produce.
 The composition was based around the red decorations and the pathway through the trees.

 The red decorations appear to fill a similar space in the frame to the pathway, yet they are positioned opposite each other, with the red decorations sweeping across from the top left and the pathway leading the eye into the scene from the bottom right of the frame.